 Some people also report relief by consuming Vitamin C. Since, it has the capability of promoting collagen production, Vitamin C can be used individually or in combination with glycolic acid.
 If you are looking for a potent treatment to treat abdominal stretch marks, you should take daily supplementation with oral vitamin C twice a day.
 Make sure you consult with your doctor first.

-There is a plethora of advanced lotions, creams and essential oils that are especially formulated for taking care of abdominal striae.
+There is a plethora of advanced lotions, creams, and essential oils that are specially formulated for taking care of abdominal striae.
 A great way of diminishing the appearance of stretch marks is to massage the affected area, using premium quality oil such as olive oil.

 There are a few self-tanning lotions that improve the appearance of abdominal stretch marks.
 Cocoa butter is also a strong agent with miraculous anti-aging capabilities.

 All these elements are great ways to take care of abdominal stretch marks and do not cause any side effects.
-Using creams and lotions that have good content of Vitamin E and Vitamin C are incredibly useful for treating abdominal stretch marks.
+Using creams and lotions that have a good mix of Vitamin E and Vitamin C are incredibly useful for treating abdominal stretch marks.

 Another way to successfully treat abdominal striae is to use vascular lasers.
 Since these lasers work with dilated blood vessels, which are typical of striae rubra, this type of laser therapy offers an effective treatment option.